 a) ESOS Framework: The Australian Government wants overseas students in Australia to have a safe, enjoyable and rewarding place to study.
 Australia's laws promote quality education and consumer protection for overseas students.
 These laws are known as the ESOS Framework and they include the Education Services for Overseas Students (ESOS) Act 2000, the National Code 2018, the ELICOS Standards 2018 and Tuition Protection Service (TPS).

 https://internationaleducation.gov.au/RegulatoryInformation/Pages/Regulatoryinformation.aspx for Education Services for Overseas Students (ESOS) Legislative Framework/Regulations and https://tps.gov.au for an overview of the Student Tuition Protection Service (TPS).
 A student who has

 any concerns about these matters after arrival at EC Australia, should contact the Centre Director.

 b) Information provided may be made available to Commonwealth and State agencies and the TPS Administrator of the Tuition Protection Service; firstname.lastname@example.org, as part of our obligations under the ESOS Act 2000 and the National Code.

-c) Each student must notify the campus of any change in their contact details or residential address and who to contact in emergency situations within 7 days of arrival or within 7 days of any change to these details whilst the student is enrolled in the course.
+c) Each student must notify EC Australia of any change in their contact details or residential address and who to contact in emergency situations within 7 days of arrival or within 7 days of any change to these details whilst the student is enrolled in the course.

-e) EC English Australia Pty Limited delivers English language courses on behalf of Study Group Australia Pty Limited trading as Embassy English, CRICOS Provider Code: 01682E, ABN: 88 070 919 327.
+e) EC Australia delivers English language courses on behalf of Study Group Australia Pty Limited trading as Embassy English, CRICOS Provider Code: 01682E.

 f) Any school-aged dependants accompanying overseas students to Australia will be required to pay full fees if they are enrolled in either a government or non-government school.